Hepatitis A: Causes, symptoms, and vaccination

 Is there treatment for Hepatitis A?

-There is no specific treatment for Hepatitis A, but you can manage it by drinking plenty of fluids and eating well.
+There is no specific treatment for Hepatitis A, but you can relieve symptoms by:

 How to prevent Hepatitis A

-- If you’re having anal-oral sex (rimming), use a dental dam
+If you’re having anal-oral sex (rimming) after recovering from the infection, use a dental dam.